Can you answer these questions that every counselor ought to know?

 D. They should report the median and range.

 4. An agency director asks a counselor to determine if there was evidence of improvement in well-being for clients in one of three treatment groups.
 Assuming a normal distribution of the data, which of the following statistical procedures could provide the best answer?

 B. A one-way analysis of variance

 C. A two-way analysis of variance

 1. A. Other things being equal, the correlation between the two tests is strong thus, most of the time the intelligence test score will be a good predictor of the achievement test score.
 See Chapter 12 in Applied Statistics: Concepts for Counselors.

-2. C. We do not know much about the vaidation of the Extraversion scale ; however, we know the validity values in the .50s are low so the best answer, given the limited data, is C. Validity coefficients range from 0.0 to 1.0.
-Validity is a product of the interpretation of data based on scores.
+2. C. We do not know much about the validation of the Extraversion scale ; however, we know the validity values in the .50s are low so the best answer, given the limited data, is C. Validity coefficients range from 0.0 to 1.0.
+Important note: Validity is a product of the interpretation of data based on scores.
+Although it is common to refer to a test's validity, tests really do not have validity.
+Instead, there is a history of validity statistics and interpretations associated with validity.
 See chapter 20 in Applied Statistics: Concepts for Counselors.

 3. D. The data appeared skewed given that 4 items on a 5-point scale would yield a maximum of 20.
 So, based on the limited data, the median would be the most typical value.
 When reporting the mean, counselors ought to report the standard deviation, but in this case, the median appears to be the best value.
 See Chapters 7-10 of Applied Statistics: Concepts for Counselors.

 4. A one-way analysis of variance can be used to analyze data from two or more groups.
 If the overall value is statistically significant, t tests or other post hoc tests can be used to compare pairs of means.
 See Chapters 15-17 of Applied Statistics: Concepts for Counselors.